konstructio/kubefirst-live/README.md

 ![An example of a question from a viewer](img/audience-question.png)

 Since we are live, we may get questions from the audience.
-If we do, we will display them (as shown in the above screenshot), and read them out loud before we let you answers them.
+If we do, we will display them (as shown in the above screenshot), and read them out loud before we let you answer them.
 It's perfectly fine if you don't know the answer.
 It's important not to bullshit your way through it as a way to save face.
 Nobody knows everything, it's fine!
 When it's the case, we tell the person we will follow up with them after the show.
 Don't sweat this.

 Lastly, we try to keep things fun, and one way to do that is by using some audio sounds once in a while.
-They are also useful to diminish the severity of a failed demos or to pass time when something is taking too long: it brings the audience, and our focus on something else.
+They are also useful to diminish the severity of a failed demo or to pass time when something is taking too long: it brings the audience, and our focus on something else.
 They are usually funny ones: like [Darth Vader famous Noooooo](https://www.youtube.com/watch?v=WWaLxFIVX1s) when something goes wrong or [Ba Dum Tss sound effect](https://www.youtube.com/watch?v=ObpcGNCU944) when someone is making a really bad joke.

 ## Tips